jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Notice that `markdown-toc` generates anchors (e.g., `#quick-reference`) automatically.
-You'll need to make sure that your Markdown processor of choice also geneqrates these in the resulting HTML and that it follows the same format (i.e., replacing spaces with hyphens).
+You'll need to make sure that your Markdown processor of choice also generates these in the resulting HTML and that it follows the same format (i.e., replacing spaces with hyphens).
 This is the format used by MultiMarkdown, for example.